brandonconcepcion/brandonconcepcion.github.io/_pages/about.md

 Outside of my own academics, I’m committed to empowering students to accomplish their personal and academic ambitions, ensuring that each of my students are well-equipped with the resources they need to succeed.

+My interests include Smiskis, Marvel Studios, the gym, and walking my dogs.

 <a href="files/ConcepcionBrandon_Resume.pdf" class="linkedin-btn" target="_blank">My Resume!</a>

 ## Current Positions:
-* Machine Learning Engineer for JamBase
+* Lead Machine Learning Engineer for JamBase
-* Web Developer for the <a href = "https://ispma.org/student-chapter-uc-berkeley/" target = "_blank">International Software Product Management Association at Berkeley </a>
+* Product Manager for the <a href = "https://ispma.org/student-chapter-uc-berkeley/" target = "_blank">International Software Product Management Association at Berkeley </a>
 * Student Instructor for <a href = "https://www.data8.org/" target="_blank">DATA 8</a> (Grading Team)
 * Modules Developer for <a href = "https://cdss.berkeley.edu/" target="_blank">CDSS</a>